 About John Kinyon

 John is co-creator of the Mediate Your Life (MYL) training program for navigating difficult conversations between others, between yourself and others, and within yourself.
 He provides training, coaching, and facilitation/mediation to the public and organizations, and is a speaker and author.
 The Mediate Your Life program is offered in different parts of the U.S. and in Asia, Europe, and Australia.
-The MYL approach integrates the international work of Compassionate Communication (Nonviolent Communication, NVC) with mindfulness and a mediation framework for responding to conflicts, challenges, and breakdowns in communication and collaboration.
+The MYL approach integrates the international work of Compassionate Communication (Nonviolent Communication/NVC, created by Marshall Rosenberg) with mindfulness and a mediation framework for responding to internal and external conflicts, challenges, and breakdowns in communication and collaboration.
+In 2015, John began developing a global 3Chairs Project for Difficult Conversations.

 For over two decades John has mediated conflicts in a wide range of contexts, including families, businesses, and organizations.